Spadigha/Applied-Machine-Learning/Resources/04-NLP-Deployment-Flask/readme.md

     **3. GitLab Inastallation**

+    GitLab is for hosting our code and it will give all CI CD tools like intergrating it with docker, jenkins, or any deployment tool like kubernetes.

     - We are going to install `GitLab` on top of docker itself.
     - Run `docker images` to see availabe images
     - You can pull (download) any image you want from dockerhub using command `docker pull`.
 Just search it in hub.docker.com.
 (Use CE - Community Edition)